-There are no identified sensitive habitats within the licensed site; the benthic environment is predominantly sand.
-Pelsaert uses anchor systems the reduce impact to the benthic environment.
+There are no identified sensitive habitats within the licensed site; through baseline monitoring it has been established that there is minimal risk that nearby seagrass will be affected by the aquaculture site.
+The benthic environment is predominantly sand.
 Longlines will be deployed with sufficient separation to mitigate the effects of shading on the benthic environment.
-Should environmental monitoring detect an impact on surrounding sediments, appropriate response protocols have been identified in the MEMP.
+The MEMP identifies appropriate response protocols in the event that environmental monitoring detects an impact on surrounding sediments or water quality.
 Only seaweeds that naturally occur in the area will be cultured and the MEMP has allowed for a risk assessment to be carried out regarding stocking density of all species on the licence, their compatibility with each other and any potential impact to the wild populations.
 Because there will be no supplementary feeding, changes to the surrounding water chemistry will be minimal.